-There are hypoallergic stainless-steel watches out there, but when shopping for a watch, anyone with a nickel allergy has to be careful.
+There are hypoallergic stainless-steel watches out there, but when anyone with an allergy to nickel shops for a watch they have to be careful.

 For this reason, people whose skin does not react well to stainless steel (myself included) can seek out titanium as an alternative.

 Titanium vs Stainless Steel: Look